 Judges must be able to listen well to the facts provided by opposing parties.

-Judges and hearing officers must typically have a law degree and work experience as a lawyer.
+Judges and hearing officers typically need a law degree and work experience as a lawyer.

-A law degree is required for most jobs as a local, state, or federal judge or hearing officer.
+Although there may be a few positions available for those with a bachelor’s degree, a Juris Doctor (J.D.) degree is typically required for most jobs as a local, state, or federal judge or hearing officer.

-In addition to a law degree, federal administrative law judges must also pass a competitive exam from the U.S. Office of Personnel Management.
+In addition to earning a law degree, federal administrative law judges must pass a competitive exam from the U.S. Office of Personnel Management.

-Getting a law degree usually takes 7 years of full-time study after high school—4 years of undergraduate study, followed by 3 years of law school.
-Law degree programs include courses, such as constitutional law, contracts, property law, civil procedure, and legal writing.
-For more information on how to become a lawyer, see the profile on lawyers.
+Earning a law degree usually takes 7 years of full-time study after high school: 4 years of undergraduate study in any field, followed by 3 years of law school.
+Law degree programs include courses such as constitutional law, contracts, property law, civil procedure, and legal writing.

-Most judges and magistrates must be appointed or elected into judge positions, a procedure that often takes political support.
+Most judges and magistrates must be appointed or elected into their positions, a procedure that often requires political support.
 Many local and state judges are appointed to serve fixed renewable terms, ranging from 4 to 14 years.
 A few judges, such as appellate court judges, are appointed for life.
 Judicial nominating commissions screen candidates for judgeships in many states and for some federal judgeships.
-Some local and state judges are elected to a specific term, commonly 4 years, in an election process.

 Work Experience in a Related Occupation